DAMO-NLP-SG/DiGIT/README.md

     <img src="assets/FID_IS.png" alt="FID IS" style="width: 600px;">
 </p>

-This is the official implementation of DiGIT accepted at NeurIPS 2024.
-The code will be available soon.

 ## Overview

 ![The overview of DiGIT](assets/digit_model.png)

 We present **DiGIT**, an auto-regressive generative model performing next-token prediction in an abstract latent space derived from self-supervised learning (SSL) models.
 By employing K-Means clustering on the hidden states of the DINOv2 model, we effectively create a novel discrete tokenizer.
-This method significantly boosts image generation performance on ImageNet dataset, achieving an FID score of 4.59 for class-unconditional tasks and 3.39 for class-conditional tasks.
-Additionally, the model enhances image understanding, attaining a linear-probe accuracy of 80.3.
+This method significantly boosts image generation performance on ImageNet dataset, achieving an FID score of **4.59 for class-unconditional tasks** and **3.39 for class-conditional tasks**.
+Additionally, the model enhances image understanding, achieving a **linear-probe accuracy of 80.3**.

 ## Experimental Results